 Anxiety on its own is an unpleasant experience, but, when dogs experience anxiety for prolonged periods of time, they can start to develop unwanted behaviors that may put their lives at risk.
 Anxious dogs may turn to destructive or even aggressive behavior.
 Owners who witness displays of these behaviors may not be willing to explore remedies to curb these problematic behaviors and instead relinquish their pets.
 This contributes to the number of euthanized dogs in the country, and it’s sad and unfortunate that otherwise healthy dogs are subjected to what is essentially abandonment and death due to behaviors they developed at no fault of their own.

 While many doctors in states that have legalized or decriminalized medical cannabis may readily suggest CBD as a potential treatment for their patients’ anxiety symptoms, it remains illegal for veterinarians in any state to recommend or prescribe CBD products to their patients.
 Some veterinarians will not even discuss CBD for dogs or other CBD-related issues with their patients to avoid potential professional consequences.
+However, there is strong data supporting the fact that many vets do supportKogan L., Schoenfeld-Tacher, R., Hellyer, P., and Rishniw, M. (2019) US Veterinarians’ Knowledge, Experience, and Perception Regarding the Use of Cannabidiol for Canine Medical Conditions.
+Front. … Continue reading the use of CBD in dogs, despite it not being legal to prescribe just yet.
 This means it falls to dog owners to determine if CBD is right for their pets.

 The legal questions and misinformation circulating about CBD for dogs are certainly obstacles for many pet owners who may be interested in CBD for dog anxiety, but the reality is there is no firm guidance when it comes to dosing and dosage strength.
-The Cornell University College of Veterinary Medicine recently published a study that seems to indicate that CBD treatments can be both safe and effective for dogs and determining appropriate dosage comes down to the half-life of CBD, or how long it lasts in the body once consumed.
+A study conducted by the Cornell University College of Veterinary Medicine seems to indicate that CBD treatments can be both safe and effective for dogs, and determining appropriate dosage comes down to the half-life of CBD, or how long it lasts in the body once consumed.